 Serenity Hill was an old farmhouse located on Mountain Road.
-In 1971 it was described as being built in about 1900, and was a frame construction of about 2900 square feet.
+In 1971, it was described as being built around the year 1900.
+It was a frame construction of about 2900 square feet.

 In 1971, Frank DiPietro's case study relates that Serenity Hill was serving as a residence hall.